elenderg/PAL-1000/instruções de compilação.md

-`Put the code borough's length into the pe header's sizeofcodeinfile.` `Put the data borough's length into the pe header's sizeofinitializeddatainfile.` `Put 0 into the pe header's sizeofuninitializeddatainfile.` `Find a routine given "~initialize before run and run and finalize after run" and the routine index.` `If the routine is nil, abort with "Internal error: could not find the startup routine"; exit.` `Put the routine's address minus the image base into the pe header's addressofentrypointinmemory.` `Put the code borough's base into the pe header's addressofcodeinmemory.` `Put the data borough's base into the pe header's addressofinitializeddatainmemory.`
+`Put the code borough's length into the pe header's sizeofcodeinfile.` `Put the data borough's length into the pe header's sizeofinitializeddatainfile.` `Put 0 into the pe header's sizeofuninitializeddatainfile.` `Find a routine given "_~initialize before run and run and finalize after run_" and the routine index.` `If the routine is nil, abort with "_Internal error: could not find the startup routine"; exit.` `Put the routine's address minus the image base into the pe header's addressofentrypointinmemory.` `Put the code borough's base into the pe header's addressofcodeinmemory.` `Put the data borough's base into the pe header's addressofinitializeddatainmemory.`